Executive summary

 Employing a novel approach to the challenge, Alloplex focused on creating SUPLEXA therapeutic cells, an individualized, non-engineered cellular therapy.

-The company has been undertaking exacting research on its original concept since 2016 when scientific founder Frank Borriello, MD, PhD developed the concept and registered the patent for proprietary ENLIST cells.
+The company has been undertaking exacting research on its original concept since 2016 when scientific founder Frank Borriello, MD, PhD developed the concept and registered the first patent for proprietary ENLIST cells.

 Frank Borriello, MD, PhD